-Howe Surname Genealogy
+Howe Surname Meaning

 Its first recording as a surname was possibly that of William de Ho in Essex feudal documents of 1121.
 How was an early spelling of the name.

 - The Illustrious Howe Family

 Howes in history.

 - Howe, Geoffrey of Aberavon

 - The Howe Family Website.